Table of Contents

 2 hr 55 min (includes 1 hr transfer) £7 – £16

-This is the reliable Car hire company we always use.
+This is a reliable Car hire company we always use.

 The journey from Faro to Alvor is 50 minutes via A22 (this route has tolls) 46.7 miles.